 The Board will assign members to investigate the concern/complaint and shall consider it in a timely manner.
-Members may meet with the parent, the CEO/Principal, and/or additional school personnel as determined to be necessary before bringing the issue to the board as a whole for consideration.
+Members may meet with the parent, the CEO/Principal, and/or additional school personnel as determined to be necessary before bringing the issue to the board for consideration.